bruinplace/bruinplace-backend/README.md

 - Create a virtual environment (`.venv`) if not already present
 - Install all dependencies from the existing `uv.lock` file

+4. Ensure environment variables are set

+Environment file `.env` can be found in the Google Drive folder.
+See `.env.example` for the fields.

 ## Running the Application

 ### Development Server